danielholmes/cis194-fall-16/README.md

 > redLightMain
 ```

-If you've changed the source files, then run `:reload` in the repl to get access to updated functions
+If you've changed the source files, then run `:r` in the REPL to get access to updated functions

 ## Running tests